-Pass Your New Hampshire Exam the First Time
+Pass Your New Hampshire Real Estate Exam the First Time

 New Hampshire requires 40 hours of pre-licensing education - one of the lowest!
 No state income tax attracts many buyers.
 The exam tests NH's disclosure requirements and shoreline protection regulations for lake properties.